dlurton/anode/src/front/README.md

 # LWNN Front-End

-This contains LWNN's parser, AST and all standard AST visitors, not including IR generation.
+This contains LWNN's parser, AST, type system, symbol table, and all standard AST visitors, not including IR generation.